Mod-phi convergence I: Normality zones and precise deviations: Preliminaries

 whence the identity \eqref{item:gaussfourier} for Fourier transforms.

-With $r=0$, one gets the Fourier transform of the Gaussian $g^*(\xi)=\E^{-\frac{\xi^2}{2}}$, hence the moments \eqref{item:gaussmoment} by derivation at $\xi=0$.
+With $r=0$, one gets the Fourier transform of the Gaussian $g^*(\zeta)=\E^{-\frac{\zeta^2}{2}}$, hence the moments \eqref{item:gaussmoment} by derivation at $\zeta=0$.
 The estimate of tails \eqref{item:gausstail} is obtained by an integration by parts; notice that similar techniques yield the tails of distributions $x^m\,\E^{-x^2/2}\,dx$ with $m\geq 1$.
 Finally, as for the complex transform \eqref{item:gausscomplex}, remark that the second integral being along the complex curve $\Gamma=\beta+\I \R$.
-Since $\lim_{\beta \to +\infty} F(\beta)=0$,

-which is the tail $\proba[\mathcal{N}(0,1)\geq \beta]$ of a standard Gaussian law.\footnote{V : Comment calcules-tu $F'(\alpha)$? $F$ dépend de sa variable via l'intégrande ET le domaine d'intégration !\\
+By standard complex analysis arguments, this integral is the same along any line $\Gamma'=\beta'+i\R$ (for $\beta' >0$).
+Namely